lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 10 Not for jazz.md

   - simple sentence:
   	- It [subject]
   	- was made [predicate verb][complex structure][passive]
-  	- in Germany [adverbial of place of the predicate verb]
+  	- in Germany [place adverbial of the predicate verb]
-  	- in 1681 [adverbial of time of the predicate verb]
+  	- in 1681 [time adverbial of the predicate verb]
   - knowledge：
   	- make + sth.① + in + sth.②
   		v. 在...制造...